What is the difference between an order granted after a hearing and a consent order?

 Consent orders can include all the protection that an order issued after a contested hearing would provide.
 Violation of a consent order can be prosecuted just as a violation of an order issued after hearing would be.
 However, before giving up the right to a hearing, you should make sure that a consent order has enough protection and other relief since the harasser may try to leave out of the order certain protections that you can get in an order after a hearing.

 Once you both appear in court, the judge may right away ask you and the harasser whether you are willing to consider a protection order by consent or agreement, instead of having a contested hearing.
-Normally, consent orders are worked out by the judge speaking to the parties, or through the use of go-betweens (often lawyers or domestic violence advocates).1
+Consent orders are often worked out by the judge speaking to the parties, or through the parties' lawyers.